Renddslow/mattmcelwee.com/content/bible/context.md

 53. I affirm that clergy and lay have the ability to interpret the text, through the wisdom of the Holy Spirit, without a need – in nearly all cases – to ever leave the text.

 [^inspiration]: My view on this is shifting and I am becoming open to a view that would see the Deuterocanon being a Divine-human partnership but not necessarily authoritative in terms of doctrine.
 It is likely that this point will shift in future iterations as I do more work in this area.
+[^son-of-man]: Robert Snow [presents an interesting scenario](https://www.amazon.com/Daniels-Son-Man-Mark-Redefinition/dp/1498278949) through which some Second Temple literature (namely some Enochic texts) provide additional validation for interpreting Daniel 7.
+Snow is hardly a consensus view however, given Smith-Christopher's seminal text _[The Religion of the Landless](https://www.amazon.com/Religion-Landless-Social-Context-Babylonian/dp/1608994783)_ which denies Antiochene persecution at the forefront of Daniel 7.
+[^transitive]: I think this is far more complex now (8 months hence) to be overly simplistic, perhaps even reductive.
+The precise nature of inspiration – a Divine-human partnership expressed in written form – need not relegate itself to the canon.
+I think we may readily call the canon closed while not limiting inspiration.
 [^redactors]: I would add, though not directly germane to hermeneutics, that, in my opinion, this is the best ordering for a first-time Bible reader and has significant pedagogical value.
 [^hagar]:
     A compelling example of this is the name “Hagar” in Genesis.
 An English reading of Genesis 16 would still communicate the same meaning intended by the Holy Spirit and the human authors: Abram and Sarai abused their slave girl in an attempt to accomplish YHWH’s covenant through their own devices.
 Yet YHWH sees the girl and promises a great nation from her seed.